a1v0/a1v0.de/draft-articles/servicenow-blank-production-instance-full-of-bugs.md

 ## Why use a different seeding process for production?

 I haven't worked out why exactly ServiceNow has made a different seeding process for prod environments.
-Sure, there'll be some differences here and there, but there's an awful lot of divergence.
+Sure, there need to be some differences here and there, but it feels like those differences are comparatively minor and don't warrant a separate seed.

 I don't know ServiceNow's processes, obviously, but it seems like they've got a fully separate seed, rather than, for example, seeding all environments in the same way, then making the necessary changes afterwards for production environments.